fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 Sometimes they will be biased.
-Machine learning is ever only as good as the data that we feed it, data that can often be biased in what it\'s showing, something we\'ll consider later on in this chapter.
+Machine learning is ever only as good as the data that we feed it, data that can often be biased in what it\'s showing, something we\'ll consider later on in this lab.
 This is something we must pay a lot of time in addressing, as if we mindlessly deploy these algorithms, we will automate discrimination too, which has the possibility of causing another financial crisis.